-The International Society for Neurochemistry (ISN) has a proud history dating back to its establishment in 1965 and publishes the Journal of Neurochemistry.
-ISN as the sole international society focused on neurochemistry strives to promote all relevant aspects of molecular and cellular neuroscience.
+The International Society for Neurochemistry (ISN) is is a nonprofit membership organization and the only international society focused on neurochemtistry.
+With a proud history dating back to its establishment in 1965, ISN strives to promote all relevant aspects of molecular and cellular neuroscience.

-- Publishes The Journal of Neurochemistry (JNC), one of the leading sources for research into all aspects of neuroscience, with a particular focus on molecular and cellular aspects of the nervous system, the pathogenesis of neurological disorders and the development of disease specific biomarkers
+ISN publishes The Journal of Neurochemistry (JNC), one of the leading sources for research into all aspects of neuroscience, with a particular focus on molecular, cellular and biochemical aspects of the nervous system, the pathogenesis of neurological disorders and the development of disease specific biomarkers.

 ISN supports the neuroscience community, connecting people around the globe and across specialties.